SM 25x250 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and other modern machines.
+- Key role in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: